11 Best Essential Oils For Feet

 8. Lemon Oil

-Lemon essential oil can also help to soothe any pain in the feet or muscles, along with its antifungal properties.
+Lemon essential oil can also help soothe pain in the feet or muscles, thanks to its antifungal properties.
 It can also help to cleanse and purify the feet, and can help to even out any discoloration due to its skin-brightening effects.

 9. Cypress Oil

-Cypress essential oil is ideal for soothing muscle aches in the body, but especially in the feet.
+Cypress essential oil is ideal for soothing muscle aches throughout the body, particularly in the feet.
 It can help to ease tension and prevent cramping or spasms in the foot.

-This oil can also help to reduce odor in the feet, plus it has antibacterial properties that help protect wounds, cuts, or blisters from harboring any potential infections.
+This oil can also help reduce foot odor, and it has antibacterial properties that protect wounds, cuts, or blisters from potential infections.

 10. Bergamot Oil

-Another essential oil that will help to soothe feet and eliminate odor is bergamot essential oil.
-This oil can also help to reduce sweatiness in feet, by helping to minimize the size of the sweat glands.
+Another essential oil that helps soothe feet and eliminate odor is bergamot essential oil.
+This oil can also help reduce foot sweat by minimizing the size of the sweat glands.

 Bergamot essential oil can also help to reduce tension by having a calming effect when massaged into the skin.